dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 `id` example:

     Module name:
-        Pokémon Game
+        François' Module

     Results to:
-        tab-pokmon-game // for the Tab
+        tab-franois-module // for the Tab
-        tile-pokmon-game // for the Tile
+        tile-franois-module // for the Tile

 Referring to the custom workbench in the chapter [Getting Started](#getting-started):